-Businesswomen may be under-represented in the corporate world, although it’s not stopping these inspiring entrepreneurs from smashing glass ceilings to become the Richest Self-made Women in the US.
-Celebrating the inspiring journeys of the trailblazers, we have put the 10 Richest Self-made Women in the US on center stage.
+Women may be underrepresented in the corporate world, but that doesn’t stop these inspiring entrepreneurs from smashing glass ceilings to become the Richest Self-made Women in the US.
+As a way to honor the trailblazers, we have highlighted the 10 Richest Self-Made Women in the US.

 1. Diane Hendricks

 Ranks No. 1 among the Top Ten Richest Self-Made Women in the US.
 Among America’s leading bulk roofing, siding, and curtain manufacturers are Diane Hendricks.
 Founded in 1982 in Beloit, Wisconsin, by her late husband, Ken Hendricks.
 Since his death in 2007, she had been running it.

 Additionally, she led ABC to make the two largest acquisitions in its history by purchasing competitor Bradco in 2010 and construction materials supplier L&W Supply in 2016.
 There are 780 corporate offices and over $11 billion in revenue for the corporation.
 Hendricks sold custom homes for a designer before meeting Ken, the roofer.
 In addition to investing millions in local economic growth, she has restored whole neighborhoods in Beloit and introduced many new industries to Wisconsin.